 “Cranial 2 Si.”
 Trev nailed it.
 Fernando widened his grin.

 “Welcome, Senor.”
 He handed back Trev’s passport.
-“That will be 15 bezos-coin, please.
-Should you want to proceed to the third carriage group you will need to pay 30 bezos-coin extra at their threshold.
+“That will be 15 Bezos, please.
+Should you want to proceed to the third carriage group you will need to pay 30 Bezos extra at their threshold.
 And you mustn’t wander off from Miguel, your wing-vouch.
 Recommended you always occupy the same carriage.”

 Trev extended his left palm, bent upwards, and the filterer touched the wand to the fleshy part below Trev’s thumb, debiting the entry fee from Trev’s account.
 Careful to shield his cupped hand from Javier’s unsubtle interest behind him, Trev double-tapped his right palm with his two middle fingers to confirm the transaction and query his balance for the Nova-mex region.
 It displayed for a quarter second, as he had configured it.